uboy/device_booking_bot2/README.md

 2. **Managing Devices**:
    - Navigate to "Manage Devices" in the admin panel.
-   - Add new devices or import from a CSV file (format: `SN, Name, Type`).
+   - Add new devices or import from a CSV/XLSX file (format: `SN, Name, Type`).
    - Edit or delete existing devices.
    - View booking history for each device.